exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Creating a connector
 ========

+Web Conferencing designed so to allow maxium freedom to its connectors for implementing UI and logic parts.
+As shown above the core of Web Conferencing only cares about placing call buttons of its connectors in eXo Platform interface and provides an API for common operations that may be needed to make calls.
+Such aspects as markup, styles and logic that handles them are fully managed by a connector and call providers that it offer.
+While connector can be registred in the system via declarative XML configuration, in runtime it relies on object instances offered by the connector to the core.

-Web Conferencing connector, being a portal extension, registers a plugin of the core component `WebConferencingService`.
+A call connector, being a portal extension, registers a plugin of the core component `WebConferencingService`.
 Provider should be configured in the connector extension and extend `CallProvider` class.
 It is a programmatic entry point on the server-side for each provider.
 To make the provider work need implement required parts of the Java API and provide a configuration.

 Extension configuration
 -------------